nextflow-io/nextflow/docs/operator.rst

 ------

 The ``map`` operator applies a function of your choosing to every item emitted by a channel, and returns the items so obtained as a new channel.
-The function applied is called `mapping` function and is expressed with a :ref:`closure <script-closure>` as shown in the example below::
+The function applied is called the `mapping` function and is expressed with a :ref:`closure <script-closure>` as shown in the example below::

     Channel